intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 what is documented in existing IETF documents, such as asking for comments on a document from another organization or a specific technical question not addressed in existing RFCs, the chairs should seek group input.
-Usually such a request is received on the mailing list of a group, and a discussion will occur on the mailing list where participants can provide their comments.
+Usually, such a request is received on the mailing list of a group, and a discussion will occur on the mailing list where participants can provide their comments.